Yass River: Course and features

-The river rises in rugged country south west of Bungendore, near Wamboin and flows generally north north west then south west, joined by seven minor tributaries, towards its confluence with the Murrumbidgee River into the impounded waters of Lake Burrinjuck, west of Yass; dropping 413 m over its 139 km course.
+The river rises in rugged country south west of Bungendore, in Wamboin and flows generally north north west then south west, joined by seven minor tributaries, towards its confluence with the Murrumbidgee River into the impounded waters of Lake Burrinjuck, west of Yass, dropping 413 m over its 139 km course.

 Etymology

 A number of competing theories exist as to the origin of the name "Yass".
-It is believed to be named after an Aborigine commented to explorer, Hamilton Hume, that "Yass boss, plains".
+It is believed to be named after an Aboriginal Australian commented to explorer, Hamilton Hume, that "Yass boss, plains".
 An alternative theory is that Yass was named after comments made by Mr Angel, a member of Hume's exploration party, that "Yas, yas, plenty of clear country here".
 A third theory is that the local Aboriginal Gandangara people used the words Yarrh or Yharr as the name for the river, literally translated to mean "running water".